niiknow/laratt-api/readme.md

 - [ ] Bulk import.
 - [ ] Merge (insert/update) feature.
 - [ ] Query based delete.
+- [ ] Ability to perform daily backup/dump of database to local folder.
+Should also automatically delete older backups.
+- [ ] Ability to install from the front-end - without access to shell.
+- [ ] Ability to subscribe to automatic updates.
+- [ ] Automatically launder image_url to our own CDN - maybe only for certain table names?
 - [ ] Other ideas?

 ## Q and A